 (Music)

-I have always wanted travel back in time to an era where maps were mostly blank or they read, “There be dragons.”
-And today, the closest I’ve come is visiting remote atolls in the western Ocean.
-Far, far away from shipping lanes and fishing fleets, diving into these waters is a poignant reminder what our oceans once looked like.
+I always wanted to travel back in time to an era where maps were mostly blank or they read, “There be dragons.”
+And today, the I’ve come is visiting remote atolls in the western Indian Ocean.
+Far, far away from shipping lanes and fishing fleets, diving into these waters is a poignant reminder of what our oceans once looked like.

 (Music)

 Never before have I encountered so many sharks on a single coral outcrop.
-Capturing sharing moments like this — that reminds me why I chose my path.
+Capturing and sharing moments like this — that reminds me why I chose path.

 (Music)

 But don’t take my word for it — come with me.
-On a single breath, swim with me deep, into one of the largest and densest schools of fish I have ever encountered.
+On a breath, swim with me in deep, into one of the largest and densest schools of fish I have ever encountered.

 (Music)

 We all have the ability to be creators of hope.
-And through my photography, I want to pass on the message that it is not too late for our oceans.
-And particularly, I want to focus on nature’s resilience in face of 7.3 billion people.
+And through my photography, I want pass on the message that it is not too late our oceans.
+And particularly, I want to focus on nature’s resilience in the face 7.3 billion people.

-My hope is that in the future, I have to search much, much harder to make photographs like this, while creating images that showcase our respectful with the ocean.
-Those will hopefully become an everyday occurrence for me.
+My hope is that in the future, I will have to search much, much harder to make photographs like this, while creating images that our respectful coexistence with the ocean.
+Those will hopefully become everyday occurrence for me.

-To thrive and survive my profession, you really have to be a hopeless optimist.
-And I always operate on the assumption that the next great picture will effect change is right around the corner, behind the next coral head, inside the next lagoon or possibly, in the one after it.
+To thrive and survive in my profession, you really have to be a hopeless optimist.
+And I always operate on the assumption that the next great picture that will change is right around the corner, behind the next coral head, inside the next lagoon possibly, in the one after it.